openedx/edx-documentation/en_us/shared/course_components/create_discussion.rst

 unit and give learners a chance to respond and interact on a specific subject.

-Discussion topics that you create by adding discussion components in your courseware are known as content-specific discussion topics.
+Discussion topics that you create by adding discussion components in your course are known as content-specific discussion topics.

 For more information about discussions, see these topics.